 Treatment may include 1 or more of the below:

 Surgery.
 Surgery is usually the first step in treating brain tumors.
 The goal is to remove as much of the tumor as possible, while keeping brain function.
+The surgery is also done to take a sample of the tumor to determine what kind it is.

 Chemotherapy.
 These are strong medicines that kill cancer cells or stop them from growing.
 They may be given into the vein (IV), injected into tissue, or taken by mouth.